Certified Translation of Documents with Apostilles

 In rejecting the defendant’s arguments, the court held that the defendant had failed to present a single reason as to why he has not been able to procure any evidence despite the fact that the case had been pending for close to a year.
 With regard to the alleged 2005 judgment, the defendant failed to provide a copy of the judgment to the court or otherwise explained why he was unable to acquire a copy of the judgment.
 As to the defendant’s claim that he did not receive proper notice of the Luxembourg lawsuit, the evidence demonstrated that the defendant was, in fact, represented by a Luxembourg attorney and even appeared in court to defendant the claim.

 Based on the foregoing, the district court granted the plaintiff’s motion for summary judgment, finding that there was no dispute of material fact and that the plaintiff had satisfied the burden of establishing that the Uniform Act applied to the Luxembourg judgment.

 The case is Moersch v.
 Zahedi, Case No. SACV-16-00151-CJC, decided on January 13, 2017 by the U.S. District Court, C.D. of California, Southern Division.

-Get in touch with All Language Alliance, Inc. to obtain certified translation of foreign documents bearing an Apostille from any foreign language, including French, German, Luxembourgish,Traditional Chinese, Croatian, Spanish, Greek, Japanese to English.
+Get in touch with All Language Alliance, Inc. to obtain certified legal translations for court, as well as certified translation of foreign documents bearing an Apostille from any foreign language, including French, German, Luxembourgish,Traditional Chinese, Croatian, Spanish, Turkish, Greek, Japanese, to English.

 **This law translations blog article should not be construed as legal advice.
 You should always consult an attorney regarding your specific legal needs.